fbpx

 Clingmans Dome - Highest Point in Smoky Mountains National Park

-Experience the view of a lifetime by climbing to the top of Clingmans Dome, the highest point in the park and in Tennessee.
+Experience the view of a lifetime by climbing to the top of Kuwohi (formerly known as Clingmans Dome), the highest point in the park and in Tennessee.
 The observation tower is at the end of a steep half-mile trail, where those hiking to the top are rewarded with panoramic 360-degree views that go on for miles on a clear day.
-There are also several hiking trails that lead to Clingmans Dome, such as the Appalachian Trail, which is one of the more popular trails in the park to explore.
+There are also several hiking trails that lead to Kuwohi, such as the Appalachian Trail, which is one of the more popular trails in the park to explore.

 Travel Tip: Make sure to take a jacket with you, even during summer months.
 The temperatures in higher elevations are much cooler.